bhpcv252/tap-to-record/README.md

-# Tap to record random sentences - JavaScript React Component
+# Interactive Sentence Recorder - JavaScript React Component

 Prototype for capturing and storing spoken sentences, utilizing API requests to save the audio data to the backend.